-Recently I had the great privilege of reading an advanced copy of Lindsay Schlegel’s new book – Don’t Forget To Say Thank You: And Other Parenting Lessons That Brought Me Closer to God.
-I’m currently anxiously awaiting the release date, August 24th, so that I can gush all over Amazon about how amazing Lindsay is.
-But for now, I get to share it with all of you.
+I had the great privilege of reading an advanced copy of Lindsay Schlegel’s new book – Don’t Forget To Say Thank You: And Other Parenting Lessons That Brought Me Closer to God.
+And you guys, it’s a beauty.

 Losing/Building/Finding/Not Really Knowing My Religion

 I grew up Catholic and my family attended mass most every Sunday.
 I also spent many a Tuesday evening in CCD, which is Catholic for Sunday School that is not on Sunday.
-My dad is a devout Catholic and wanted to raise my brother and I in the same tradition, but was always open to us exploring other faiths, or lack there of.
+My dad is a devout Catholic and wanted to raise my brother and me in the same tradition.
+However, he was always open to us exploring other faiths, or lack thereof.

 After high school I went to a Catholic college, not because it was a Catholic college, but because I fell in love with every other thing about the school.
 To be quite frank, I didn’t feel connected to the Catholic faith and while I still believed in God, I had a lot of questions about the church I had been raised in.